sanahmuz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Convert a no. from base 10 to 16 base 10 is in DECIMAL Encode and decode text using rot13 encryption. assume ascii Print every other line from input starting with first line
+Convert a no. from base 10 to 16 base 10 is in DECIMAL Encode and decode text using rot13 encryption. assume ascii Print every other line from input starting with first line add two no.s stored in WATER AND STIR and print result WATER IN BASE WATER, STIR IN BASE STIR, RESULT IN BASE BESTCHOL